PoliniC/omes_scoreboard/README.md

 This resource is licensed under MIT license.

 ## Support
-For issues, feature requests, or support, please open an issue on the GitHub repository.
+For issues, feature requests, or support, please open an ticket on the discord https://discord.gg/dATEunPQ2t.